SageDAO/MemeX-Solidity/README.md

 * MemeX Token: ERC-20 compatible Token (only used during tests to have control over the supply);
 * MemeX NFT: ERC-1155 compatible Non Fungible Tokens;
 * Lottery: Manages all the lottery logic.
-Allows users to buy tickets, defines random winners for our prizes and lets users claim their prizes.
+Allows users to buy tickets and lets users claim their prizes.
 * Rewards: manages the MemeX rewards process.
-Awards users holding MEME or providing liquidity with PINAs, which on this iteration are points needed to enter the lottery.
+Awards users holding MEME or providing liquidity with PINAs, which on this iteration are points needed to enter lottery games.
 A future iteration will evolve PINA into an ERC-20 token.
 As we're not requesting users to stake their funds, there is an external job to monitor users balances and update the rewards contract accordingly;
 * RandomNumberGenerator (RNG): adopts the trusted Chainlink VRF (Verifiable Random Function) oracle as a verifiable source of randomness to draw our lottery numbers.

 ## Setup instructions